 Several Carduelis siskins have moved to Spinus (including Lesser Antillean Siskin).
 In another taxonomic note, the Pine Siskin, Spinus pinus, and Black-capped Siskin, Spinus atriceps, are quite close.
 Some have suggested they are conspecific.
 Although they don't comment on it, the genetic tree in Arnaiz-Villena et al. (2008) suggests another possibility.
 The subspecies perplexus may actually belong to S. atriceps, as had been suggested by Banks in 1982 (see a 2008 AOU proposal).

 The placement of Spinus may be a little soft.
 E.g., in Nguembock et al. (2009a), it appeared in different places in the combined tree (their Figure 4) and some of the individual gene trees.
-This is the subject of some discussion in Nguembock et al. The arrangement here is based on Zuccon et al. (2012), but I'm not sure this is completely settled.
+This is the subject of some discussion in Nguembock et al. The arrangement here is based on Zuccon et al. (2012) and Beckman and Witt (2015).

 These three genera were formerly considered part of Carduelis.
 The AOU currently treats them all as Spinus, and rejected a proposal to make these last two generic splits, also proposed by Nguembock et al.